defenseunicorns/uds-package-gitlab/docs/configuration.md

 By default, the application is configured to work with `uds-package-minio-operator` package, adding [these overrides](https://github.com/defenseunicorns/uds-package-gitlab/blob/e2eb77af77c58ed423289db761dee43d9e7f82e2/bundle/uds-bundle.yaml#L18-L45) to the operator to provision the object storage required by GitLab.

 If you are not using in-cluster MinIO, but rather are using an external cloud providers object storage, you have two options.
-You can either create an object storage secret manually and disable the or have the helm chart generate one for you based on a set of input values.
+You can either create an object storage secret manually and disable the generation of the secret or have the helm chart generate one for you based on a set of input values.

 > [!NOTE]
 > If you would like to opt out of the in-chart secret generation process, you may disable it by setting the zarf variable GENERATE_STORAGE_SECRET to false.
 Then you can provide your own object store secret, named gitlab-object-store, as needed following GitLab's documentation.